MaxenceKamionka/Mastercheap/README.md

 ## **What YOU can do !**

-Try running the little we have with *npm run start*
+Try running the little we have with *npm run start* (listening on port 3000)